Anna Sokolina

-Anna Sokolina, PhD (née Anna Petrovna Guz) is an American architect, scholar, and curator, Routledge featured author, founding chair of Women in Architecture Affiliate Group (SAH WiA AG) of the Society of Architectural Historians (SAH) and of SAH WiA AG Legacy Committee, founder and co-chair of SAH WiA AG Registers Committee, Advisory Board member of The Bloomsbury Global Encyclopaedia of Women in Architecture (ed.
-Lori A. Brown and Karen Burns, forthcoming), and of H-SHERA Network, first elected honorary advisor serving on the Board of Advisors of the International Archive of Women in Architecture (IAWA).
+Anna Sokolina, PhD (née Anna Petrovna Guz) is an American architect, scholar, and curator, Routledge featured author, Founding chair of Women in Architecture Affiliate Group (SAH WiA AG) of the Society of Architectural Historians (SAH), Advisory Board member of H-SHERA Network, and Honorary advisor of International Archive of Women in Architecture.

-Sokolina published over one hundred research papers, academic reviews and reports, chaired sessions and presented at 85 academic conferences, and received eighteen grants and recognitions.
-Her research is focused on women's contribution to the integral field of the built environment, on the interdisciplinary inquiry to advocating women's work across borders, and on holistic genealogies and trajectories of global transitions in architecture.
+Sokolina published over one hundred research papers, academic reviews and reports, chaired sessions and presented at 88 academic conferences and meetings and received eighteen grants and recognitions.
+Her research is focused on the interdisciplinary inquiry to advocating women's work across borders and on holistic genealogies, women's agency, and trajectories of global transitions in architecture.
 Other areas of study include Paper Architecture, architecture and utopia, architecture and spiritual science.
-Among her publications are: The Routledge Companion to Women in Architecture (editor and contributor, 2021), SAH Women in Architecture Bibliography (co-editor, 2021), Architecture and Anthroposophy (editor, 2001 and 2010, e-access 2019), Life to Architecture: Milka Bliznakov Scholar Report (2019, rev. ed.
-2021), "Breaking the Silence" (New York and London: Routledge, 2021), and "Biology in Architecture" in The Routledge Companion to Biology in Art and Architecture (New York and London: Routledge, 2016, 2019).
+Among her publications are: The Routledge Companion to Women in Architecture (editor and contributor, 2021, 2024), Architecture and Anthroposophy (editor, 2001 and 2010, e-access 2019), Life to Architecture: Milka Bliznakov Scholar Report (2019, rev. ed.
+2021), "Breaking the Silence" (New York and London: Routledge, 2021, 2024), "Modernist Topologies: The Goetheanum In-Building” in Modernity and the Construction of Sacred Space (Berlin: De Gruyter Oldenbourg, 2024), and "Biology in Architecture" in The Routledge Companion to Biology in Art and Architecture (New York and London: Routledge, 2016, 2019).